California law allows you to sue if you are bitten by bedbugs while renting property or staying in a hotel. The defendant would be the property owner.

 To date, there have been no successful claims against Airbnb itself for bedbug bites or infestations.
 Airbnb does not appear to have a legal duty to people who book a property through their website.

-But in recent years, various jurisdictions have started cracking down on Airbnb and other short-term online rental companies.
+Though in recent years, various jurisdictions have started cracking down on Airbnb and other short-term online rental companies.
 So far, proposed regulations have been geared toward limiting the number of short-term stays a property owner is allowed.

-What is a homeowner’s duty to a renter under California bedbug law?
+What is a homeowner’s duties to renters?

 California law is clear on the duty of a property owner to keep rental premises free of bedbug infestations.